 Neighborhood bistros, lively brasseries, intimate cafés & Michelin-starred restaurants.
 With so many restaurants in Paris, choosing where to eat — and making the best choices — can be a bit confusing.
 But it's a good kind of confusing, if you know what we mean.
 Here's the good news — you are welcome to use our hard-earned experience (well…actually it was fun) gained from eating in scores of Paris bistros, brasseries, starred-restaurants and cafés for nearly twenty years.

+That's right, we're about to share all of our restaurants recommendations and Insiders tips.
+Speaking of tips, here's another one.
 It's important to call the restaurant to confirm on the day of your reservation.
 (Or have your concierge call for you).
 Many restaurants in Paris require this.
 If you don't confirm, you may lose your reservation.
 We've seen it happen!
-And, yes, this means you must have reservations.
+And, yes, this means that usually you need reservations.

 A leisurely long lunch or dinner in a top-rated Paris restaurant will give you a taste of the good life.

 There will be a bevy of servers, all silently tending to your every culinary need.
-The setting will be opulent and the food will be inspirational.
+The setting will be opulent yet calming and the food will be inspirational.

-Knowing some basic French restaurant etiquette will make you feel more comfortable when dining at restaurants in Paris.
+The French are a little different from us, so knowing some basic Parisian restaurant etiquette will make you feel more comfortable when dining in the City of Food.
 For instance…